Edustartari/criminal-map/README.md

 You can access here: [https://criminal-map.vercel.app](https://criminal-map.vercel.app/)

 Have you ever wondered which neighborhood in the city of São Paulo, Brazil is the most dangerous?
-And which is less violent?
+And which is the most safer?
 You can find the answer here on this interactive map.
 I retrieved official statistics from SSP ([State Secretariat for Public Security of São Paulo](https://www.ssp.sp.gov.br/)).

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).